top of page

 CAREER

-Graduated with a Diploma of Visual Communication at
+After graduating with a Diploma in Visual Communication in Rotorua,

-I yearned to be able to express my individuality in a
+I longed to express my individuality through a more natural, hands-on creative approach.

 SAMOA